 Candidates will be required to submit the following materials within their online application:

 Applications requesting $18,500 and an AATS Annual Meeting stipend of $1,500 per year (for up to two years) will be considered, as well as proposals with smaller short-term requests.
 For each subsequent year of funding, a progress report and request for additional funding are required prior to the end of the originally funded year.
 Additional funding will be made after review of the progress report.
-Any publications from activity supported by the scholarship must include acknowledgement of the scholarship.

 All applications will be subjected to a rigorous review process which will be established and overseen by the program's All applications will be subjected to a rigorous review process which will be established and overseen by the program's Equity and Career Development Scholarship Review Committee, comprised of members from both the AATS Membership Recruitment, Engagement, and Diversity Committee and the AATS Foundation’s Board and Advisory Council.